Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions: The minisum objective

 \begin{proof} Without loss of generality, consider any profile $\vec{x} \in CP$ such that $b_g(\vec{x}) \geq a_{g}(\vec{x}) \geq 0$.
 Applying Lemma \ref{Reduce axes} to all points on the negative b axis gives a profile $\vec{x}'$ with a weakly higher approximation ratio.
 In $\vec{x}'$, we have all points on positive a, negative a, positive b and the geometric median.
 Using lemma \ref{convexity}, we can combine the points on positive a, negative a, positive b to some $(a,0), (0,b), (-c, 0)$ while weakly increasing AR.
 Let this profile be $\vec{x}''$.
 Now, we use lemma \ref{Double Rotation} to move points on the geometric median to $+b$-axis.
 Using \ref{convexity} again, we get a profile $\vec{x}'''$ with $m$ points on some $(a,0)$, 1 point on $(-c, 0)$ and $m$ points on $(0,b)$.
-Now we use lemma \ref{Geometric to axis} to move the geometric median to the axis.
-Then, we use lemma \ref{Isosceles} which gives a profile $\vec{x}'''$ such that $\vec{x}'''' \in I-CP$ and $AR(\vec{x}'''') \geq AR(\vec{x})$.
-Setting $\chi=\vec{x}''''$ completes the proof.